When does Flight HS13 start on Channel 4?

 This Tuesday, Dutch drama Flight HS13 is set to premiere on Channel 4.
 The new drama has been a hit abroad but when does it start and what’s it about?

-The show starts at 11:00pm on Channel 4 on Tuesday 24 April.
+The show next airs at 11:05pm on Channel 4 on Tuesday 1st May.

 What is Flight HS13 about?